Why do my headphones sound muffled? How to fix?

 Bone conduction technology is gaining ground in the headphone world.

-Unlike other headphone drivers where sound passes through your ears, bone conduction drivers allow you to hear music by vibrating on the bones of your face, which are the jaw bones and temporal bones.
+Unlike other headphone drivers where sound passes through your ears, bone conduction drivers allow you (and even deaf people) to hear music by vibrating on the bones of your face, which are the jaw bones and temporal bones.

 Bone conduction drivers come in two types; mechanical and magnetostriction drivers.
 Both require pressing against the bones in your face, about an inch in front of your ears to pass the sound using vibrations to your inner ear.